-Recording a deed or other document makes it public record, and puts everyone “on notice” as to the owner of the property.
+Recording a deed or other document makes it public record.
+It also puts everyone “on notice” as to the owner of the property.
 Book and Page information is a holdover from pre-electronic days of physical Registry Books.
-Anyone can search through a Registry and trace the ownership of any piece of property, so long as they have at least one name or Book and Page reference to start with.
+Anyone can search through a Registry and trace the ownership of any piece of property.
+All one needs is at least one name or Book and Page reference to start with.

 Grantor and Grantee

-The Grantor is the seller and the Grantee is the buyer, and their mailing information is included to further confirm identity.
+The Grantor is the seller and the Grantee is the buyer.
+Their mailing information is included to further confirm identity.
 If there are multiple Grantees, they can take ownership as “joint tenants with rights of survivorship” (JTROS) or as “tenants in common”.
 These offer distinct and separate benefits.
-JTROS means that 2 or more people own an undivided 100% interest in the property and if one person dies, the other assumes their interest automatically.
-Tenants in common is the default in New Hampshire, and means that each grantee owns a divided interest in the property, and if one person dies their interest goes to their estate.
+JTROS means that 2 or more people own an undivided 100% interest in the property.
+If one person dies, the other assumes their interest automatically.
+Tenants in common is the default in New Hampshire.
+This means that each grantee owns a divided interest in the property.
+If one person dies their interest goes to their estate.

 Type of covenants: warranty v. quitclaim, fiduciary, foreclosure

-There are multiple types of covenants, and all give varying levels of “guaranty” to the Grantee as to the Grantor’s ability to defend their claim to title.
-A Warranty Deed is the strongest title, while a Quitclaim deed offers no guaranty of title, and simply conveys whatever rights, if any, the grantor has to the grantee.
-Fiduciary deeds are used to convey property out of an estate, and foreclosure deeds are used by a mortgage company after a foreclosure.
+There are multiple types of covenants.
+All types give varying levels of “guaranty” to the Grantee as to the Grantor’s ability to defend their claim to title.
+A Warranty Deed is the strongest title.
+A Quitclaim deed offers no guaranty of title, and simply conveys whatever rights, if any, the grantor has to the grantee.
+Fiduciary deeds are used to convey property out of an estate.
+Foreclosure deeds are used by a mortgage company after a foreclosure.